aniket-magadum/log-plus/README.md

 # Log Plus

 > View your log files in a beautiful way rather than the boring terminal.
+Use Coupon Code `FIRST10` for 50% discount for first 10 users only.

 ## Features